mmiller42/redisync/README.md

 #### `#load()`

 Fetches the data from Redis and loads it into memory.
 This method should only be called at most once, when the app is bootstrapped.
 Subsequent changes to state will be reflected automatically.
+Usually this is called automatically when the cache is instantiated, unless configured not to.

 Returns a Promise which resolves when the data is loaded into state.